Blog - Commercial

 Duties include, but are not limited to:

 - Setting the correct rental amount to attract commercial tenants to your property.
-Experienced managers know what to charge based on property location and what comparable buildings in the area are charging their tenants.
+Experienced managers know what to charge based on property location.
+They’ll also know what comparable buildings in the area are charging their tenants.

 - Creating optimal cash flow by collecting rent on the same date each month and imposing additional fees (interest) on late payers.
 These fees can motivate tenants to remit rent on a more reliable basis.